rohantilva/instagram-eye/README.md

 python3 app.py <instagram_username> <instagram_password>
 ```

-**After running this script, you will be presented with a prompt that looks like the following**
+**After running this script, you will be presented with a prompt that looks like the following:**

 ```
 1: List who you are following.